microsoft/MCW-Leveraging-Azure-Digital-Twins-in-a-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

 14. This will start the devices simulator program.
 When prompted, enter the command: **start** and press the **Enter** key.
 This simulation will register and initialize many IoT devices, then will begin sending updates.
 By default, this simulation is set to run for 10 minutes.

-15. Identify a device in the output that you would like to track, and use the Azure Digital Twins Explorer application to query for and view the properties.
+15. Identify a device in the output that you would like to track and use the Azure Digital Twins Explorer application to query for and view the properties.

 ## Exercise 6: Visualizing incoming data with Azure Time Series Insights